Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - KRDO

 So far, at least 997 cases of more-transmissible Covid-19 variants, first detected in the UK, South Africa and Brazil, have been reported in the US, according to CDC data.

-Dr. Barney Graham, Deputy Director of the Vaccine Research Center at National Institutes of Health, told President Joe Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.
+Dr. Barney Graham, deputy director of the Vaccine Research Center at National Institutes of Health, told Biden on Thursday that the antibodies that vaccines make against the virus can still attack the known variants.

 “Antibodies have a lot of places to bind.
 It may eventually lose efficacy, but I think we are OK for now until additional mutations are accumulated,” Graham said.